polysyllabic/chaos/docs/chaosface.md

 * Active Mods: name/bar spacing, text color, bar color
 * Vote Timer: bar color

 Color fields accept standard CSS names, hex values, and `rgb(...)`/`rgba(...)` values.
-A color picker is shown when supported by the installed NiceGUI version.
+The picker control is icon-only and writes directly to the field.
+On save, color values are normalized and stored as hex.

 Font and Color Adjustments